sous-chefs/nagios/README.md

       }
     }

-When using server_auth_method 'openid', use the openid in the data bag item.
+When using `server_auth_method` 'openid' (default), use the openid in the data bag item.
 Any other value for this attribute (e.g., "htauth", "htpasswd", etc) will use the htpasswd value as the password in `/etc/nagios3/htpasswd.users`.

 The openid must have the http:// and trailing /.
 The htpasswd must be the hashed value.
 Get this value with htpasswd: